indigogeorgiana/meowtown/cucumber.md

 1. Spec out the feature using Gherkin Syntax in `features/search-cat.feature`.

+It may be helpful to think about:

+  * the initial state of the application, what page is the user on?
+  * how does the user interact with the page? (enter a search into a form?)
+  * what do we expect to see if the search succeeds?
+  * What do we expect if the search does not succeed?

-2. Add matching addtional steps to `features/step_definitions/steps.js`.
-You will need to refer to the [Chimp cheatsheet](https://chimp.readme.io/docs/cheat-sheet), [Webdriver selectors](http://webdriver.io/guide/usage/selectors.html) and [Webdriver API](http://webdriver.io/api.html)
+2. Add the necessary matching addtional steps to `features/step_definitions/steps.js`.
+You may need to refer to the [Chimp cheatsheet](https://chimp.readme.io/docs/cheat-sheet), [Webdriver selectors](http://webdriver.io/guide/usage/selectors.html) and [Webdriver API](http://webdriver.io/api.html)

-3.
+3. Implement your feature and get your test to pass.